pivotal/docs-tap/convention-service/creating-conventions.md

    + Handler

-        ```
+        ```go
         package convention
         ...
         func conventionHandler(template *corev1.PodTemplateSpec, images []model.ImageConfig) ([]string, error) {
             c:= []string{}
-            // This convention is appled if a specific label is present
+            // This convention will be appled if a specific label is present
             if lv, le := template.Labels["awesome-label"]; le && lv == "awesome-value" {
                 // DO COOl STUFF
                 c = append(c, "awesome-label-convention")
             }
-            // This convention is appled if a specific annotation is present
+            // This convention will be appled if a specific annotation is present
             if av, ae := template.Annotations["awesome-annotation"]; ae && av == "awesome-value" {
                 // DO COOl STUFF
                 c = append(c, "awesome-annotation-convention")